singerng/noahsinger.org/_posts/albums/2018-08-04-demon-days.md

 Blur fame) is the musical mastermind behind the group, while Jamie Hewlett draws the characters and concocts increasingly creative ways to integrate the "virtual" band experience into real life, including during live concerts.
-Famously, the duo performed *Demon Days*'s excellent "Feel Good Inc" with Madonna to open the 2006 Grammy's by using [Pepper's ghost](https://en.wikipedia.org/wiki/Pepper%27s_ghost) to project a hologram of Gorillaz members for audience members and TV viewers.
+Famously, the duo performed *Demon Days*' excellent "Feel Good Inc" with Madonna to open the 2006 Grammy's by using [Pepper's ghost](https://en.wikipedia.org/wiki/Pepper%27s_ghost) to project a hologram of Gorillaz members for audience members and TV viewers.